MORYX-Industry/wibu-docker/README.md

 ```
 docker exec CmLicenseService cmu -i -f /.wibu/Moryx.Launcher.WibuCmRaU
 ```
-When you refresh the WebAdmin page, you should now see the first license in you docker container.
+When you refresh the WebAdmin page, you should now see the first license in your docker container.

 Beware, for a license to be activatable in a CodeMeter docker container the license-container (confusing I know...
 I don't mean the docker container here but the thing that holds licenses in Wibu, which is also called a container) needs to allow this.
 For our demo licenses, we set the -lopt configuration in the .wbc file.